purescript-spec/purescript-spec/docs/running.md

 # Running

 When you have a spec, you need a runner to actually run it and get the results.
-PureScript Spec comes with a NodeJS runner, `run`, which takes an array of *reporters* and a spec to run.
-What you get back is a test-running program of type `Effect ()`.
-The effect rows in `r` depend on what you do in your specs and what reporters you are using.
+PureScript Spec comes with a NodeJS runner, `runSpec`, which takes an array of *reporters* and a spec to run.
+What you get back is a test-running program of type `Aff Unit`.
 The program can be run using [Pulp](https://github.com/bodil/pulp).

 ```bash